puskr/puskr/README.md

 ![Banner](https://your-banner-image-url) <!-- Replace with your animated banner image link -->

 ## 🌟 About Me
-A passionate Data Analyst who loves transforming raw data into insightful stories.
-My journey in data analysis is fueled by curiosity and a commitment to uncovering patterns that drive decision-making.
+Aspiring Data Analyst, Self-taught through YouTube tutorials and online courses, eager to apply newly acquired skills in data manipulation, visualization, and statistical analysis to real-world challenges.

 ---